margheritadetoma/crash_python_course/assignments/ex4/readme.md

 #############################

 The class TestRational is used to implement some tests for the Rational class inheriting the unittest.TestCase class provided by the unittest module.
-The number that are used are pi (taken with 7 digits, 3.1415926) and the nepero number e (taken with 7 digits, 2.7182818):
+The number that are used are pi (taken with 7 digits, 3.1415926) and the Nepero number e (taken with 7 digits, 2.7182818):
 - r1 = Rational(3.1415927);
 - r2 = Rational(3.1415927);
 - r3 = Rational(2.7182818);